acima-credit/actionable/README.md

 end
 ```

 The basic principle is that once we run an action it will follow through with each step.
-If no steps declares an early
+If no steps declare an early
 success or failure then it will automatically declare success.
 In any case it will return a result object with some
  basic properties: